 I've attached a video ...
 If you look carefully, you can see that it seems to start with

 panic[cpu3]/thread=ffffff000f80ac40: BAD TRAP: type=0 (#de Divide error) rp=ffff...

-#3 Updated by Christopher Siden about 5 years ago
+#3 Updated by Christopher Siden over 5 years ago

 I can't seem to get your video to display the stack trace in a readable way (it's blurry).
 The panic message only contains a generic message, so without a stack trace or the ability to reproduce the problem it's pretty much impossible to fix.
 Do you not have a scrollback buffer you can use to copy-paste the full output of the panic message + stack trace?

 When you say savecore isn't working do you mean the panic isn't generating a crash dump (i.e. there is nothing in /var/crash?).